rails/rails-docs-server/README.md

 ## Locale

-Make sure the locale is UTF8, in Linux run `locale` and see if the values are "en\_US.UTF-8" in general.
+Make sure the locale is UTF8, in Linux/macOS run `locale` and see if the values are "en\_US.UTF-8" in general.

 In Ubuntu edit the file _/etc/default/locale_ and put

 ```
 LC_ALL=en_US.UTF-8